Types of Carpet Texture – What’s the Difference?

 Level Loop Pile

-Loop piles consist of closed loops instead of individual strands.
-They’re not as soft or cushy, but they’re much more durable.
-Level loop carpeting is ideal for commercial settings, hallways, playrooms, or anywhere that will be seeing a lot of traffic from shoes or wheels.
+Loop piles are made of closed loops, rather than individual strands.
+They’re not as soft or cushy, but they’re much more durable, since the ends of the yarns aren’t exposed and susceptible to fraying.
+Level loop carpeting is ideal for staircases, hallways, playrooms, offices, or anywhere that will be seeing a lot of traffic from shoes or wheels.

 Level loop carpeting has a uniform loop height, which makes it smoother, flatter, and easier to vacuum.
 It’s also available in a variety of solid colors, multi-tones, and tweeds.